djradon/public-notes/site.predicate-info.md

 id: uIkIBGzPbfZTbhf8ngcD1
 title: predicate.info
 desc: ''
-updated: 1633881110190
+updated: 1635671942247
 created: 1633876784367
 ---

-a cohesive set of predicates for semantic web 2.0
+a smorgasbord of predicates for a humane semantic web

 ## thoughts